n4n0byt3/software-design-architecture-assignment/game/README.md

 #### Why used:

-By using state objects, as the game moves through its different stages (e.g. Ready to InPlay) we can replace conditional logic with polymorphism, following best practices.
+As the game moves through the session and the internal state changes (as shown above), duplicated conditional logic can be replaced with polymorphism.

 #### Benefits:

-- prevents invalid states

-- improves correctness and clarity
+- ensures states are correct throughout the session, improving clarity.

 #### Trade-offs:

 - additional classes

-#### 8.4 Observer Pattern – Output and Events
+#### 7.4 Observer Pattern – Output and Events

-The Factory Pattern makes sure complicated objects are always built the right way every time by putting all the creation details in one place.
-Making it much easier to find and make changes.
+The **Observer Pattern** allows different output mechanisms to be plugged in by allowing the relevant events, such as turns taken or state changes to be published without having any knowledge of who will react to them, keeping domain purely for business logic and separated from code concerned with output.

 #### Where used